The following are opportunities to enhance a student’s degree in Chemical Engineering and include volunteer and paid experiences.

 STAR

-STARS (Student Admissions Representative) – is an exciting volunteer student organization that works within the Office of Admissions.
+STARS (Student Admissions Representative) – is an exciting paid position that works within the Office of Admissions.
 The STARS work to present a positive, realistic student view of Iowa State University to prospective students and parents.
 The organization’s members are selected through an interactive interview process.
 If selected, take part in a high-energy, fast pace environment that allows them to showcase their talents, communication skills, and love of Iowa State.
 Here is more information about STAR and the application.

 TEAM

-TEAM is The Engineering Ambassador and Mentor Program.
-Engineering students volunteer their time to organize campus tours and other events for potential students, visitors, and employers to showcase the College of Engineering and Iowa State University.
+TEAM is The Engineering Ambassador and Mentor Program offers paid and volunteer positions for engineering students.
+Members of TEAM organize campus tours and other events for potential students, visitors, and employers to showcase the College of Engineering and Iowa State University.
 Here is more information about TEAM.